Social

 ▪Cancer detection and treatment

-Bridgestone conducts regular and special health check-ups, as well as health exams for employees working outside Japan as required under the Industrial Safety and Health Law.
+Bridgestone Corporation conducts regular and special health check-ups, as well as health exams for employees working outside Japan as required under the Industrial Safety and Health Law.
 Industrial physicians and other medical personnel offer healthcare guidance to employees with health issues, usually at the Company’s Health Care Center.

 *1 Made possible through an agreement between Bridgestone Health Insurance Society and a medical examination enforcement organization.